 Irregular periods are one of the most common symptoms of this endocrine condition.
-Luckily, a low carb diet for PCOS can help women have more regular periods.
+Luckily, a low carb diet for PCOS can potentially help women have more regular periods.
 In 2010, The American Journal of Clinical Nutrition, took 96 overweight and obese premenopausal women with PCOS and put them in a study to help the better understand which diet worked best for them.

 What Percentage Of Carbs For Low Carb Diet PCOS?

-While a low carb diet plan for PCOS has been proven to be very effective and beneficial, the exact percentage of how many carbs one should consume in a day does not seem to have a specific answer.
+While a low carb diet plan for PCOS has been proven to be very effective and beneficial, the exact amount of how many carbs one should consume in a day does not seem to have a specific answer.
 The answer changes depending on different sources.
 For example:

 Low Carb Indian Diet For PCOS

 If you have ever had Indian food before, then you know how amazingly yummy – and sometimes spicy – it can be.
 However, despite all the bright colour and utter deliciousness, not all traditional Indian foods are healthy or good for women suffering from PCOS.

 According to an article by thespruceeats.com, like any other cuisine, Indian food is what you make of it.
 With careful planning and navigation, this cuisine can be a low carb diet good for PCOS.
 Here are some examples of a good low carb day.